Plant City in Hillsborough County, Florida — The American South (South Atlantic)

 (Marker Number 75000558.)

 Location.
 28° 0.938′ N, 82° 7.31′ W. Marker is in Plant City, Florida, in Hillsborough County.
 Marker can be reached from North Palmer Street near East North Drane Street, on the right when traveling north.
+The marker is mounted just outside the entrance to the depot building, which is now the Plant City Historic Downtown Welcome Center.
 Touch for map.
-The marker is mounted just outside the entrance to the depot building, which is now the Plant City Historic Downtown Welcome Center.
 Marker is at or near this postal address: 102 North Palmer Street, Plant City FL 33563, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Town of Plant City (a few steps from this marker); Plant City High School (approx. 0.3 miles away); Cow Cavalry (approx. 0.3 miles away); Site of Methodist Episcopal Church South (approx. 0.4 miles away); Bealsville (approx. 5.6 miles away); Glover School (approx. 5.7 miles away); 320th Bombardment Group (M) (approx. 6.7 miles away); The Oates Building (approx. 10.2 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Town of Plant City (a few steps from this marker); Plant City High School (approx. 0.3 miles away); Cow Cavalry (approx. 0.3 miles away); Site of Methodist Episcopal Church South (approx. 0.4 miles away); Bing Rooming House (approx. 0.4 miles away); Bealsville Glover School (approx. 5.7 miles away); 320th Bombardment Group (M) (approx. 6.7 miles away).
 Touch for a list and map of all markers in Plant City.

 The Plant City Union Depot was built at the site of this rail junction in 1908-09.
 As its "Union" name indicates, the station was built and shared by competing rail companies, the Atlantic Coast Line and Seaboard Air Line.
 A true union came in 1967 when the two merged to form the Seaboard Coast Line Railroad.
 Plant City Union Depot continued to service passenger and freight trains until 1971.
 Today, it houses the Plant City Historic Downtown Welcome Center, which includes a small railroad museum.